 You’ll ideally require a changing mat to carry out the examination on.

-Always make sure that the mother/parents are present for the newborn check, as an important part of the reason for the check is to answer queries and give reassurance.
+Always make sure that the parents are present for the newborn check as this is an ideal time to answer queries and provide reassurance.

-- Alcohol gel must dry completely before handling the newborn
+Wash your hands and don PPE if appropriate (alcohol gel must dry completely before handling the newborn).

-Introduce yourself to the parents – state your name and role
+Introduce yourself to the parents including your name and role.

-Explain that you need to carry out a routine head to toe examination of their child.
+Briefly explain what the examination will involve using patient-friendly language: “Today I need to carry out a routine head to toe examination of your child.”

-- If the parent has not read the information booklet they must be given a copy to read before to the examination
+- If the parents have not read the information booklet they must be given a copy to read before to the examination.

-- The aims and limitations of the examination should fully explained
+- The aims and limitations of the examination should be fully explained.